qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

 name and algorithm name, along with their corresponding names.

-Once you know the command-line name of the algorithm, the next thing to do is to determine the right syntax to execute it.
+Once you know the command-line name of the algorithm, the next thing to do is to determine the right syntax to ute it.
 That means knowing which parameters are needed when calling the :func:`run() <qgis.processing.run>` method.